silviu-toderita/TAG_Machine/README.md

 ### Option 1: Use Silviu's Server (Easy)

 For this option, there is no setup required.
-When entering your TAG Machine settings later, use "silviutoderita.com" as the Bridge URL.
+When entering your TAG Machine settings later, use the default Bridge URL.
 When setting up Twilio later, use "https://silviutoderita.com/twilio/" as the Webhook address and "HTTP POST" as the request method.

 ### Option 2: Set Up Your Own Server (Advanced)